Lyd234/sentiment-analysis/readme.md

  Project Status & Intended Use

 This is a personal data exploration project created for learning and insight.
-While you're welcome to view the structure and ideas, it's not intended for public reuse, redistribution, or commercial application.
  -->